Dark Souls II: The Lost Crowns: Reception

 Crown of the Ivory King received "generally favorable" reception, according to review aggregator Metacritic.
 Simon Parkin of Eurogamer appreciated the unusual final boss design of the DLC and how it gave the chapter a "unique pace" that "upsets Dark Souls II's now familiar structure".
 Writing for GameSpot, Miguel Concepcion lauded the DLC and said, "Crown of the Ivory King is a melancholic victory lap in the only way a Dark Souls game can present a finale."
 Official Xbox Magazine wrote that the final entry in the trilogy takes advantage of the series' systems and mechanics in an admirably creative way.
 PC Gamer's Ben Griffin concluded that the DLC was high quality and solid, but low on content.
 Bob Mackey of USgamer wrote, "If you've been playing through Dark Souls 2 DLC up to this point, Ivory King offers plenty of reasons to see the last of what FromSoftware has to offer," and favorably called the setting "atypical for a Souls game".
 Hardcore Gamer's Adam Beck considered Crown of the Ivory King the best of the trio, but was disappointed that there was no grand conclusion.
-Several critics especially praised the DLC's final boss and the way it inspires a style of play previously unusual in the series.
+Several critics especially praised the DLC's final boss and the way it inspires a style of play which was previously unusual in the series.